cobeo2004/cos30049-the-void/README.md

-# Blockchain Application by The Void
+# Civil Aviation Prediction Application by The Void

 ## Brief introduction

 Welcome to our project!
 In this repository, we will be working on an exciting and innovative solution.
-Our goal is to create a good looking Blockchain website using Web 3.0 technologies and provide a seamless experience for our users.
+Our goal is to create a good looking website that leverages the power AI to predict the price and the delay causes of the airline carriers and provide a seamless experience for our users.
 We are a dedicated team of developers who are passionate about creating cutting-edge software.
 Join us on this journey as we strive to make a positive impact in the world of technology.

 ## Team member